New Location: Online workshop on Thursday and Friday

-We would like to draw your attention to this workshop that is scheduled for November 12 -13, 2020 in Paris, France.
+We would like to draw your attention to this workshop that is scheduled for November 19 - 20, 2020 as a virtual online meeting.
 Recently several data assimilation (DA) methods have been developed at the junction between experimental and numerical fluid mechanics and aerodynamics.
 DA allows increasing the spatial and temporal resolution of sparse measurement data and calculating and extracting physical meaningful content like pressure fields, coherent structures or periodic flow features for a better insight into the flow dynamics.
 We assume you might be interested in participating, sharing your views, experience and of course latest research results within a relatively small and focused community.

 Many procedures are nowadays available that increase or enhance the information measured with Particle Image Velocimetry (PIV) or Lagrangian Particle Tracking (LPT) using techniques imported from the CFD and applied mathematics community.
 The advent of time-resolved and volumetric measurements have multiplied the possibilities with much excitement of PIV and LPT development researchers as well as from the applied fluid mechanics community.
 The methods range from regularization strategies using the (simplified) Navier-Stokes-equation or the use of the momentum equation to obtain pressure from velocity and acceleration measurements, machine learning, to variational data-assimilation frameworks using adjoint CFD.